ScottMiddleton/SBTechincalTest/README.md

 to use DiffUtil which optimizes the RecyclerView to only refresh should the data change.
 Additionally, DataBinding is used in the Fragment and Adapter.

 I have written Unit and UI tests to test the Viewmodels and Fragments.

+With this being a new project I considered it best practice to upgrade to the latest Gradle build tools.
+I additionally extended to the latest target SDK version.
+The navigation back from the photos screen will close the app, this was a deliberate decision to follow the typical navigation path of an application post login.